aimacode/aima-java/aima-all/README.md

 # AIMA3e-Java aima-all
 This project is used solely for creating combined releases of all of the AIMA3e projects.

-## CHECK LIST FOR CREATING A AIMA3e-JAVA RELEASE
+## CHECK LIST FOR CREATING AN AIMA3e-JAVA RELEASE

 ### Create the Release
 * Checkout the latest version of all the projects into a clean workspace.